SuyueYuan/Phys516/README.md

 # Phys516
-A graduate level course given by Prof. Aiichiro Nakano at USC
+A graduate level course given by Prof. Aiichiro Nakano at USC, Spring 2021